Brandywine, Maryland: History

 William H. Early named the town of Brandywine as property he owned in the mid-19th century.
 The CDP consists of the property he owned in the 19th century.
 It is thought to be named after the Battle of Brandywine of the American Revolutionary War.
 Brandywine was developed on the Baltimore and Potomac Railroad's Pope Creek (Southern Maryland) line in about 1873 and was the only town on the route that developed into a railroad town.

 On September 1, 1877, around 4 p.m., a small 2.7 magnitude earthquake struck Brandywine.

 In 1912, the Bank of Brandywine was chartered from what had previously been the Southern Maryland German-American Bank.

-Although located between the substantial bedroom cities of Clinton and Waldorf, Brandywine remained rural until after the turn of the twenty-first century, when shopping centers--including big-box stores--and small residential developments were built.
-Despite the building of both a major highway overpass and a roundabout in 2019, the community is still notorious for traffic slowdowns due to both daily commuters and interstate travelers.
+Although located between the substantial bedroom cities of Clinton and Waldorf, Brandywine remained rural until after the turn of the twenty-first century, when shopping centers—including big-box stores—and small residential developments were built.
+Despite the building of both a major highway overpass and a roundabout in 2019, the community is still notorious for traffic slowdowns due to both daily local commuters and interstate travelers.
+As of 2024, two new townhouse developments are under construction.